Guide and example on how to use nested grids with DataTrees#

 ## You are using the Python ARM Radar Toolkit (Py-ART), an open source

 ## library for working with weather radar data.
-Py-ART is partly
+Py-ART is partly supported

 ##